Hospital Bag Checklist for Mum, Baby and Partner

 • Hospital file.
 Have your medical records handy, so that your doctors can easily see your medical history.

 • Dressing gown.
-A soft dressing gown is useful for pacing around during labour, or afterward, if you spend some time in the hospital.
+A soft dressing gown is useful for pacing around during labour, or afterwards, if you spend some time in the hospital.

 • Socks.
 Many mums pop on some warm socks if their feet get cold during labour.